ichabod801/t_games/CODE_OF_CONDUCT.md

 Incidents of violating this code of conduct may be reported by contacting me by email a t_admin at xenomind dot com.
 All complaints will be reviewed and investigated.
 All incident reports will be treated confidentially, and will receive a response.

 Those responsible for violating this code of conduct do not have an expectation of confidentiality.
 Those responsible for violating this code of conduct should not expect leniency due to high performance.

-## Pet Peeves

-Things that will really set me off:

-* Saying black people are criminals.
-* Saying women can't program or deal with other technical issues.
-* Interrupting people.
-* Grammar Nazis.

-## No Bullshit

-I'm not taking any bullshit on this.
-Don't try to weasel word this document.
-Instead, try to live up to the spirit of this document.
-Don't try to weasel word your behavior.
-Instead, try to treat the team members and users with respect and acceptance.

 ## Credits